The nation’s first Agricultural Preserve has reached its 50th year protecting Napa farmland

 The following projects are nearing completion with plans to wrap up within the next month:

 - Four new highway signs Highway 29 and Silverado will welcome visitors as they enter the Ag Preserve

 - Winery kits to be passed out to wineries within the boundaries of the Ag Preserve, including maps, coasters and informative brochures

 - Partnership with the Napa Valley Museum, which includes a temporary exhibit and an educational trunk lesson that can be taken around to schools

 Additional programs and activities are planned for 2018 and will be announced as more information becomes available.
-Those interested in finding out more about the Napa Ag Preserve and the activities planned around the 50th anniversary are encouraged to visit the Napa Ag Preserve Calendar.
+Those interested in finding out more about the Napa County Agricultural Preserve and the activities planned around the 50th anniversary are encouraged to visit the Napa Ag Preserve Calendar.